-Building a scholarly and collegial teacher culture inspired by the research culture.
+Building a scholarly and collegial teacher culture inspired by the research culture – a learning culture.

 Academia is characterised by two strong cultures: the teaching culture and the research culture.
 Despite being contained in the same individuals, these cultures are remarkably different: The research culture is characterized by continuous scientific and methodological development, documentation, collaboration, sharing, and innovation, but also by scientific discussion, debate, critique and peer-review.
 The teacher culture is more individually-based, focusing on personal experience and perceived ‘talent’ rather than on adoption and development of documented methods and practices.
 There are fewer opportunities for sharing and little collegial collaboration and support; documentation is scarce and there is a tendency to conserve traditional teaching methods.